zongyiliu/STATS_506/README.md

-Course that I took in Fall 2023.
+The course that I took in Fall 2023.